sjames/cyclonedds-rs/README.md

 # Introduction

 This crate allows you to use the cyclonedds library using safe Rust.
+It uses the cyclone serialization/deserialization interface for high performance and IDL free usage.

 # Features